zabolennyi/factorial-checkin/README.md

 ## Factorial automation tool

 Is used to check hours in Factorial.
-Based on Cypress test automation.
+Based on Cypress test automation..

 #### To get started: